Lazy Sunday (Small Faces song)

-"Lazy Sunday" is a song by the English band Small Faces, which reached number two on the UK Singles Chart, number one in The Netherlands, number five in Australia and number 42 in Canada.
+"Lazy Sunday" is a song by the English band Small Faces, which reached number two on the UK Singles Chart, number one in the Netherlands, number five in Australia and number 42 in Canada.
 It was written by the Small Faces songwriting duo Steve Marriott and Ronnie Lane, and appeared on the band's 1968 concept album Ogdens' Nut Gone Flake.
 Against the band's wishes, it preceded the album as a single release.

-Song information
+Background

 "Lazy Sunday" mixes pop with a traditional cockney East End of London music-hall sound.
 The song was inspired by Marriott's feuds with his neighbours and is also noticeable for its distinct vocal changes.
 Marriott sings large parts of the song in a greatly exaggerated cockney accent, partly due to an argument he had with the Hollies, who said that Marriott had never sung in his own accent.
 In the final bridge and the last two choruses, he reverts to his usual transatlantic (singing) accent.
 John Lydon cited the Small Faces as one of his few influences as vocalist for the Sex Pistols, and evidence of Marriott's influence on him can be found in this song.